 In this section, a new, saturation-based bounded model checking algorithm is presented.
-The classical saturation-based, non-bounded model checking consists of
+The classical saturation-based, non-bounded model checking consists of two consecutive steps: 1) state space exploration; and 2) evaluation of the CTL formula on the explored state space.

 The bounded saturation-based model checking (see Fig. 2) performs these steps in an iterative way, where the state space exploration is done until a given bound b that is incremented in each iteration [11].
-The input of this iterative algorithm is the initial bound B and an increment value $\delta$ : after each iteration, model checking analyses the property on the bounded state space and from the result it makes a termination decision if the iteration has to be continued.
-If the search is continued, then the procedure is restarted with an incremented depth $b := b + \delta$ .
+The input of this iterative algorithm is the initial bound B and an increment value δ : after each iteration, model checking analyses the property on the bounded state space and from the result it makes a termination decision if the iteration has to be continued.
+If the search is continued, then the procedure is restarted with an incremented depth $b := b + \delta$.